goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 ROLLBACK;
 ```

 We can prevent this behavior by using a `SAVEPOINT`.
-This will create a sub transaction to prevent the transaction to abort.
-This has a performance cost so careful with those.
+This will create a sub-transaction to prevent the transaction from aborting.
+This has a performance cost, so be careful with those.

 ```sql
 SAVEPOINT a;